Creepy horror manga? The Enigma of Amigara Fault is the answer

 As if you couldn’t tell by reading the above summary, “The Enigma of Amigara Fault” is a striking and bizarre short story, regularly playing on our aversion to and fascination with the unknown.
 Ito immediately establishes an air-tight sense of claustrophobia, allowing the readers imagination to conjure an unexplained and obscure power that’s sadistically pulling these depressed people towards their inescapable and lonely fate.
 It’s impossible not to be fascinated by the mystery of the fault as we’re lured into a disturbing finale that you won’t forget for a very long time.

-26 replies on “Creepy horror manga?
+26 responses to “Creepy horror manga?
 The Enigma of Amigara Fault is the answer”

 I read this a while ago… it’s honestly one of the few mangas that made me want to keep on reading to know all about it, as I read it gave me goosebumps, and the very last few pages actually somewhat shocked me and give me a shiver up my spine, it was like… whoa… creepy.